-The Native Orchid Conservation Program at the University of Minnesota Landscape Arboretum (UMLA) has a growing and nationally recognized program in native orchid research and conservation.
-In the pilot Project Orchid program, under the guidance of UMLA conservation researchers and education staff, students grow native orchids and collect data in their classrooms, seeking answers to real-time discovery research questions.
-Funding from LCCMR will support expansion of the program across the state, and allow students to interact with UMLA staff and other classrooms so they can compare their results and share ideas for future conservation research.
-They will also interact with students participating in similar programs based at the Smithsonian Environmental Research Center in Maryland and Fairchild Tropical Botanic Garden in Florida.
-Project Orchid will connect grade school students across Minnesota with vital botanical research being conducted in their state and region, highlighting important local environmental connections while inspiring students and positively impacting the wider natural world.
+This project brings an immersive semester or year-long research program to young students around the state, offering a depth of experience with Minnesota's natural heritage rarely available at middle school levels.
+Project Orchid is offered by the University of Minnesota Landscape Arboretum (UMLA), leveraging expertise and infrastructure of the Native Orchid Conservation Program, in which students grow native orchids and collect data in their classrooms, seeking answers to real-time discovery research questions.
+This proposal will expand Project Orchid across Minnesota.
+Students will interact with UMLA staff and other classrooms to compare results and share ideas for future conservation research.
+They will also interact with students in similar programs based at the Smithsonian Environmental Research Center in Maryland and Fairchild Tropical Botanic Garden in Florida.
+Project Orchid will connect Minnesota grade school students with vital botanical research being conducted in their state and region, highlighting local environmental connections while inspiring students and positively impacting the natural world.
 This partnership is designed to 1) give students the confidence to implement scientific inquiry, 2) provide access to real-time research for local plant species, and 3) demonstrate how their work can make a difference in today's research and conservation of native plants.